This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Natural Food Sources

-- Keeping open areas around fruiting trees
+- Maintain open areas around fruiting trees to create accessible foraging edge habitats

 Supplemental Feeding